niekvlessert/libkss_conversion_tools/README.md

 Pretty cool stuff I'd say!

-So I created a MSX-DOS2 player with can play those scc and OPL4 packs.
-It has issues; for example you can't exit playback of a Moonsound track without rebooting, the KSP files don't support MWK files yet, the title is only showed for the first track which is not accurate for Konami SCC of course, etc.
+So I created a MSX-DOS2 player with can play those SCC and OPL4 packs.
+AI and me had a hard time but it works!
+Though it has issues; for example you can't exit playback of a Moonsound track without rebooting, the KSP files don't support MWK files yet, the title is only showed for the first track which is not accurate for Konami SCC of course, etc.

 But mounting the msx directory on openMSX while starting it with '-machine Panasonic_FS-A1ST -ext msxdos2 -extb scc -extc moonsound' works well otherwise I'd say.

-kssplay <filename>.ksp, that's it
+kssplay <filename>.ksp, that's it.
 Space for next, escape to exit.

-Having all Kingsvalley 2 music in 15499 is pretty cool as well I think.
+Having all Kingsvalley 2 music in 15499 bytes is pretty cool as well I think.

-It probably has bugs, but still...
+It has bugs and issues, but it's a WIP...

+Things I'm thinking about;

+- Creating a Moonsound/SCC combined pack of the 1988 Haunted Castle.
+The Moonsound can handle the Yamaha YM3812 OPL2 and the Konami K007232 (2 channel PCM).
+- Embedding Screen 5 full screen image and 1/4 size screen 5 images of the actual game inside the KSS, so a MSX player can show the 1/4 image and track information
+- A player for current hardware can upscale the image
+- Embedding more meta data like game, publisher, composers, etc.
+- Creating more automation in converting KSS files to KSP, so they will work on MSX.
+For example the Sega Music.
+Don't know if that's doable.
+- ???